briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 To actually create this layout, you should first mount the btrfs top-level subvolume somewhere so you can `cd` in and start creating the subvolume and directory structure.
-To continue with the rest of the installation, you should mount everything we've set up:
+To continue with the rest of the installation, you should mount everything we've set up.
+Here's the layout for the above example:

 * `@root` subvolume at `/mnt`
 * `@home` subvolume at `/mnt/home`